TedYadeta/dotfiles/README.md

 #### Windows:
 Windows 11 or later.
-PowerSHell Ver.
+PowerShell Ver.
 5.1 or later.

 #### macOS:
 macOS Monterey or later.